zero-radiance/zero-radiance.github.io/_source_/content/post/split-sum.md

 {{< figure src="/img/split_sum.png" alt="Comparison of two techniques" >}}

 It is possible to further improve the quality of the results by pre-filtering using MIS, or performing more intelligent filtering of the pre-filtered cubemap at runtime.
 But that is another story for another time.

+## Acknowledgments

+I would like to thank Brian Karis for reviewing this blog post and offering thoughtful comments.